BibiSebi/BibiSebi/README.md

 I'm a Typescript Fullstack Engineer.
 In my free time, I organize events with the G:URLs Coding Club Vienna, empowering women in tech.

-📖 Currently reading: Supercommunicators: How to Unlock the Secret Language of Connection by Charles Duhigg
+📖 Currently reading: We Should All Be Feminists by Chimamanda Ngozi Adichie

-📫 How to reach me: @BibianaSebi on Twitter.
+📫 How to reach me: @bibianasebi.bsky.social on Bluesky